anavarro9731/soap/src/readme.md

 Finally check the service health using `http://localhost:7071/api/CheckHealth` endpoint which will also
 - create developer specific database
 - create developer specific subscriptions and queues

+### Environments

+There are several:
+InMemory - This is the name of the environment we give to running unit tests Dev - This is the name of the environment when you run in the IDE locally (uses the local.settings.json) file for config Vnext - This is the test environment and correlates to the code on the master branch Release - This environment correlates to whatever code was released most recently on a release branch and includes hotfixes.
+It is a function app slot.
+Live - This environment is for production code.
+It is the production slot of the same function app used for release.
+There is no pwsh trigger for this environment, instead it receives updates via slot swaps with the Release slot.
+TODO config for LIVE not sorted yet, should be created when release is created.

+### Pushing a new version to VNEXT environment

+Run `pwsh-bootstrap.ps1` from the repo root/src folder to load the modules Make sure you are on the `master` branch.
+Then run the command `Run -PrepareNewVersion` this will increment the version.
+Choose the type of change [Breaking|Minor]
+Finally, choose whether to push the commit.
+If you push the commit and the version has been incremented a new version will be released to the VNEXT environment

+### Creating a new Release and sending to the release environment

+Run `pwsh-bootstrap.ps1` from the repo root/src folder to load the modules Make sure you are on the `master` branch.
+Then run the command `Run -CreateRelease` this will sort out creating the new branch and adjusting the versions for both the new release branch and master.
+It will push the release to Azure and create the environment if necessary.
+Finally, it will leave you on the master branch afterwards.

 ### NOTES